 “A woman can do anything a man can do.
 Source You can do it without a man.
 But you’re not supposed to.
 You’re not supposed to raise a child by yourself.
 It’s supposed to be two people.
 That’s how it’s designed.”

-If you’re interested in learning more about Uncategorized and their impact on history, here are some recommended resources:
+If you’re interested in learning more about this topic and its impact on cultural conversations, here are some recommended resources:

 - Leading a Church in a Time of Sexual Questioning: Grace-Filled Wisdom for Day-to-Day Ministry